Initial Child Protection Conferences

 The parents should be provided with a copy of the relevant leaflet which includes information regarding the right to bring a friend, supporter (including an advocate) or solicitor (in the role of supporter), details of any local advice and advocacy services and the Complaints About Child Protection Conferences Procedure.

 If parents do not wish to attend the conference they must be provided with full opportunities to contribute their views.
-The social worker must facilitate this by:
+The Lead Practitioner must facilitate this by:

 - The use of an advocate or supporter to attend on behalf of the parent (subject to the Conference Chairs agreement);